zeeev/wham/README.md

 Purpose:
 ------
-Wham is a suite of tools designed to help identify and classify alignment regions that are of poor quality.
-Currently there is one program wham.cpp
+Wham is a suite of tools designed to identify anomalies in alignments.
+These regions may contain structural rearrangements or just bad quality.

+The toolkit has two scripts:

+### wham

+### whamy

+	Whamy was designed to look for anomalies across groups of alignments.
+This is useful for identifying regions associated with a trait...

 Testing:
 -----